w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-polkadot.md

 ![dashboard validate](assets/guides/how-to-validate/polkadot-dashboard-validate.jpg)
 ![dashboard validate](assets/guides/how-to-validate/polkadot-dashboard-validate-modal.jpg)

-- **Payment preferences** - Rewards you will keep, the rest will be shared among you and your nominators.
+- **Payment preferences** - You can specify the percentage of the rewards that will get paid to you.
+  The remaining will be split among your nominators.

 Click "Validate".

 If you go to the "Staking" tab, you will see a list of active validators currently running on the network.
-At the top of the page, it shows how many validator slots are available as well as how many nodes have signaled their intention to be a validator.
-You can also go to the "Waiting" tab to double check to see whether your node is listed there.
+At the top of the page, it shows the number of validator slots that are available as well as the number of nodes that have signaled their intention to be a validator.
+You can go to the "Waiting" tab to double check to see whether your node is listed there.

 ![staking queue](assets/guides/how-to-validate/polkadot-dashboard-staking.jpg)